fcabrera23/onvif-camera-mock/README.md

 Run the tool on the same device or network as your newly mocked camera.
 In the tool, look for a new camera called **TestDev**.

-### 6. Build Docker container
+### Build Docker container and run it with Kubernetes

-You can build this as a container using the [Dockerfile.onvif-camera]. _Note: Building the container can take up to 20-30 minutes._
+You can build this as a container using the [Dockerfile.onvif-camera].

+> [!NOTE]
+> Building the container can take up to 20-30 minutes

-Once built, make sure to run it with the appropriate environment variables mentioned in **Section 4**.
+Once built, make sure to run it with the appropriate environment variables mentioned previously.

-### 7. Run it with Akri and Kubernetes

 - If you are using [K3s](https://k3s.io/) on a Linux device, please follow the [ONVIF for IP cameras guide](https://docs.akri.sh/discovery-handlers/onvif).